kem423/data_report/README.md

 ### Takeaways
 There were a few key takeaways from this project:
-Understanding how to talk about data across departments.
+- Understanding how to talk about data across departments.
 Understanding what questions to ask, how to frame a problem, and how to make data projects feel accessible to everyone involved.
-The importance of a data QA and reproducibility.
+- T-he importance of a data QA and reproducibility.
 All data cleaning and transforming took place in python.
 This was a significant change from our previous reliance on using software like Excel to edit data files prior to analysis.
 Scripting all data transformations was key to reproducibility and good documentation.
 It also lessened the potential for introducing errors and helped preserve the integrity of the data we were pulling in.